Garda Vetting / Police Clearance Policy for Students

 Please note that the said declaration may be accepted by DCU in the following restricted circumstances only:

-- where clearance can only be obtained by resident citizens and would pose a risk for the student to return to obtain this clearance, DCU will seek guidance from relevant embassies;
+- where clearance can only be obtained by resident citizens and it would pose a risk for the student to return to obtain this clearance, DCU will seek guidance from relevant embassies;

 - the applicant resided in the country for a period of less than six months and/or the applicant was travelling through the country and had no fixed address;